 The home buying search should be fun.
 It should also be an efficient use of a buyer’s time, and rewarding in getting that perfect home.

 This may sound like a tall order, but it doesn’t have to be.
-Here are some simple suggestions to get home:
+Here are 6 simple suggestions to get home: